TWRA Weekly Fishing Forecast

 Forecast Contributor – Richard Markland, Region 4 Fisheries Technician

-Bass- Good- Largemouth, Spots and are being caught on crankbaits, jerk baits, Jigs and soft plastic finesse baits (worms, creature baits) up shallow on rocky banks and bluffs.
+Bass- Fair- Largemouth, Spots and are being caught mostly on Jigs and soft plastic finesse baits (worms, creature baits) in deeper water on rocky banks and bluffs.

 Trout- No Report